Hyper-effective communication coaching

 • and then involving others in tweaking and discussing the ideas.

 There are thousands of pieces of advice about giving better presentations, including “A.I.M.” (audience, intent, and message) or asking more questions of your audience.
 All can help improve presentations, and ultimately presenters need to find the style and approach that works best for them.
-But the Northwestern approach above is firmly rooted in the business world ethos of the moment: data-driven, story-guided, and logic-above-all.
+But the Northwestern approach above is firmly rooted in the business world ethos of the moment: data-driven, story-guided, and logic above all.
 Aim for that, and work with your team to present in this way.

-That idea has been proposed for better communication in the workplace: after the presentation of a new idea by a member of your team, pause for 45 seconds and respond with respect.
+After the presentation of a new idea by a member of your team, pause for 45 seconds and respond with respect.

 The founders of Basecamp summarize the need to pause and reflect well here:

-The person making the pitch has presumably put a lot of time, thought and energy into gathering their thoughts and presenting them.
+At most companies, people put together a deck, reserve a conference room, and call a meeting to pitch a new idea.
+If they’re lucky, no one interrupts them while they’re presenting.
+(But usually, someone jumps in and derails the presentation after two minutes.)
+When it’s over, people react.
+This is precisely the problem.
+The person making the pitch has presumably put a lot of time, thought, and energy into gathering their thoughts and presenting them.
 But the rest of the people in the room are asked to react.
 Not absorb, not think it over, not consider — just react.
 Knee-jerk it.
 That’s no way to treat fragile new ideas.

 One of the recommendations to have more inclusive presentations, pitches, meetings, and team huddles is to start with a written document.
 Famously, companies like Amazon and Basecamp (where the above quote is pulled from) have done this.

 It provides more context on the idea or topic at hand, allows time for reflective thought, and doesn’t lend itself to a “reaction”-driven context where people feel the need to say the first thing that pops into their head.
+This can improve employee morale and limit negative behavior since there is time for people to process the content individually first.

 It’s not perfect, no -- people might rush through the memo, etc. -- but it’s a good approach to being more inclusive around communication in the workplace.